Tim Doyle

 Tainui, Ngāti Pāoa

 For Ethan Rendall, staying local was the start of something big.
-His Waikato business degree has launched him from Ngāruawāhia to a finance career at PwC Hamilton — and he’s only just getting started.
+His Waikato business degree has launched him from Ngāruawāhia to an accounting career - and he’s only just getting started.

 Ngāruawāhia, Waikato